Parrot-Developers/FlowerPower-Tools/CSV-Dump/README.md

 ```

 <h2>Dump-Csv</h2>
 Now you can use the `CSVDump` module.
-The function `dumpAllFlowerPower` will get your `sensor_serial` from cloud, and for each sensor, create 1 .csv where there will be all samples.
+The function `dumpAllFlowerPower` will get all your `sensor_serial` from cloud, and for each sensor, create 1 .csv where there will be all samples.
 This function need the instance of ApiCloud, a "from date time" and "to date time":
 ```python
 from CSVDump import *